mahesayuztar/mahesayuztar/README.md

 I'm a **Software Engineer** who enjoys turning messy requirements into systems that are easier to understand, maintain, and scale.

-I mostly live around **backend systems, business logic, APIs, databases, and infrastructure** — but I occasionally convince React components to behave too.
+I mostly live around **backend systems, business logic, APIs, databases, and infrastructure**, but I occasionally convince React components to behave too.

 Currently working on an **ERP ecosystem**, with experience ranging from production Laravel applications and financial systems to industrial infrastructure, robotics, data, and teaching programming.